Lab 3: GUI development

 Footer

 with all social media links you would like to provide.
-Set the attributeid="footer"
+Include at least one.

-- The Projects HTML page in your personal website would contains
+The Projects HTML page in your personal website would contains carousel

 3.1. projects.html (To do):